twkirkpatrick/Responsive-Portfolio/README.md

 # Validation

 I ran all HTML files through the W3C Validation Service to ensure that my markup was error-free.
-Also all links are functioning.
+Semantic markup was used throughout, and all links are functional.

 ### License & Copyright

-Copyright &copy; Tanner Kirkpattrick 2020
+Copyright &copy; Tanner Kirkpatrick 2020